lehcimcramtrebor/es-theme-forever/README.md

 **Carousel:**

-Choose Jukebox, Vertical or Wheel in 3 modes or Arcade custom wheel.
+Choose Jukebox, Vertical or Wheel in 3 modes, Arcade custom wheel or "My wheel".

 "Forever" jukebox, vertical or wheel display systems in text format needed for use with logo decorations.